 One Day Before the Birthday Party:Creative Birthday Cakes

 - Clean party area.
 Put away items that are dangerous or distracting.

 - Pick up cake or bake one of our creative birthday cakes.

 - If ordering takeout food such as pizza, call to arrange delivery.

 - If necessary, confirm entertainer or any helpers.

-- Set up decorations.
+- Set up party decorations.
 Put candles in cake and locate matches.

 - Get balloons filled or pick up helium latex and mylar balloons.